Knowing how to work with different light sources and lighting setups is one of the biggest challenges of photography.

 - Fill Light – A fill light literally ‘fills’ in dark areas with light.

 - Backlight – This is a light set up behind a subject to help isolate the subject from its background.
 It’s often placed so the subject shields it from the view of the camera.
-It’s often used in portraits to highlight hairstyles.
+It’s often considered the best lighting setup for portraits to highlight hairstyles.

 - Rim Light – This is when a backlight is set up close to the subject and, with careful placing, produces a line of highlight around the edge of the subject.
 Very dramatic and eye-catching!